aws-samples/aws-modern-application-workshop/module-2/README.md

 cd ~/environment/aws-modern-application-workshop/module-2/app
 ```

-* You can get your account ID and default region from the output of the previous CloudFormation **describe-stacks** command.
+* You can get your account ID and default region from the output of the previous CloudFormation **describe-stacks

 * Replace *REPLACE_ME_ACCOUNT_ID* with your account ID and *REPLACE_ME_REGION* with your default region in the following command to build the docker image using the file *Dockerfile*, which contains Docker instructions.
 The command tags the Docker image, using the `-t` option, with a specific tag format so that the image can later be pushed to the [Amazon Elastic Container Registry](https://aws.amazon.com/ecr/) service.